osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data selection configuration.md

 ---
-uid: OSIsoftAdapterforBACnetDataSelectionConfiguration
+uid: PIAdapterforBACnetDataSelectionConfiguration
 ---

-# OSIsoft Adapter for BACnet data selection configuration
+# PI Adapter for BACnet data selection configuration

 In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the BACnet adapter to collect from the data sources.